lbozhilova/COGENT/tutorial/faq.md

 Please feel free to contact us with any questions by emailing Charlotte Deane at <deane@stats.ox.ac.uk>.

-COGENT was originally developed and is currently maintained by Lyuba.
+COGENT was originally developed and is currently maintained by Lyuba Bozhilova.
 You can email her directly at <lyubabozhilova@gmail.com>.